Extraordinary Measures

 The danger was not immigration itself.

-It was the framing.
+It was the narrative.

 The treatment of unlawful immigration as a problem requiring a permanent, militarized extraction force is a recent choice—not a historical necessity.
 The United States has addressed undocumented immigration through other approaches, often with less harm and greater stability.